How to save on your energy bill

 - Most fixed deals have exit fees of between £5-£30 per fuel, so it’s worth working out whether you would still be better off switching and paying the exit fees.

-You can sometimes get a discount off your energy bills if you pay by monthly direct debit.
+You can often get a discount off your energy bills if you pay by monthly direct debit.
 The amount you pay each month will be worked out by your gas or electricity supplier.
 It's based on the amount of energy you use, or are likely to use, in each year, divided by 12.

 If you’re happy to view your bills online, opt for paperless billing.
 Requesting paper bills will often add to the cost of your tariff.